PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ### First, why rethinking this page in particular?

-The page was beginning to be particularly unpleasant to use because of its old visual appearance and its hierarchy of information that led to inefficiency and misunderstanding for our merchants.
+The pages were becoming particularly unpleasant to use because of its old visual appearance and its hierarchy of information that led to inefficiency and misunderstanding for our merchants.

 ### A long process to ensure the full success of the revamp.